1951 college basketball point-shaving scandal: 1945 Brooklyn College scandal and Wilson-Moritt Act

 Prior to the CCNY scandal, the most infamous case of match fixing in college basketball occurred on January 29, 1945, when five Brooklyn College players (Bernard Barnett, Jerome Green, Robert Leder, Larry Pearlstein, and Stanley Simon) were arrested and confessed to accepting $1,000 each from multiple gamblers with promises of an extra $2,000 (equivalent to over $34,900 in 2024) included to throw their scheduled game against the Municipal University of Akron at the Boston Garden alongside a later game against St. Francis College at Madison Square Garden.
-The revelation of the scandal would lead to Akron and Brooklyn cancelling their planned match altogether.
+Interestingly enough, one other individual that would mistakenly be named as an involved individual in this Brooklyn College scandal in at least one major resource, David Budin, would later be involved in a different NCAA gambling scandal many years later through the 1961 NCAA University Division men's basketball gambling scandal.
+Regardless of the actual individuals involved, though, the revelation of the scandal at hand would lead to Akron and Brooklyn cancelling their planned match that was presumed to be held for later that day altogether.

 The "Brooklyn Five" scandal came to light when two detectives noticed Barnett and Pearlstein entering the home of Henry Rosen, a suspected fence for teenage garment thieves.
 On following the two players, the detectives saw them enter to gambler Harvey Stemmer's house, leading to the players' arrest and expulsion from the college.
 One of the five players involved questioned why the Brooklyn players were expelled, especially since he claimed that every college in the city was fixing games.
 Both Rosen and Stemmer would later be indicted for their involvement alongside a third individual referred to only as "Danny"; while in prison, Stemmer was found to be involved in bribing two New York Giants players (quarterback Frank Filchock and running back Merle Hapes) ahead of the 1946 NFL Championship Game.
 The two Giants players in question would later be given lifetime bans from the NFL following that event, though their lifetime bans would later be repealed in the early 1950s.